DavidWittman/wittman.xyz/content/posts/stack-refactoring-with-cdk.md

 1. Create a mapping file for the refactor and submit it to the CloudFormation API
 1. Execute the refactor

 The process is relatively straightforward, but there are a few gotchas when doing a stack refactor with CDK that I hope I can help you avoid.
 I'm going to be creating a new stack as a part of the refactor process, which means CloudFormation will create the new stack when I execute the refactor step.
-But this will also work (with a few modifications) if you have two stacks which are already deployed, and you just want to move a resource between them.
+But this process will also work -- with a few modifications -- if you have two stacks which are already deployed and you just want to move a resource between them.

 ### Preparing the "Before" Stack